pylover/rpi-crosscompile/README.md

 case I selected 5.10.79.

 Exit back to the main menu and select the Binary utilties submenu.
 Change the version of binary utils to whatever was on your Pi, 2.31.1 for me.
+In order, check the `build/xbuild/patches/binutils/<version>` and ensure the `<version>` is exactly what you already configured with `menuconfig`.

 Exit back to the main menu again and select the C-library submenu.
 Change the version of glibc to the version from your Pi (2.28 for me.)